 About the Authors

-Chris Chiego has been involved with quizbowl outreach efforts in Georgia, Southern California, Western Tennessee, and Mississippi across the last decade.
-He is widely known and feared for running ruthlessly efficient tournaments.
-Previously, he played for the University of Georgia and the University of California, San Diego.
-Additionally, he spent one year teaching and coaching high school quizbowl at Germantown High School in Tennessee.
-He is currently a PhD Student at the University of Pennsylvania, where he won a Collegiate National Quizbowl championship in 2015.
-Since coming to Pennsylvania, he has spearheaded efforts to create a large contact database for local teams and offered his extensive logistics experience at local tournaments.
+Chris Chiego has been involved with quizbowl outreach efforts for the last decade in Georgia, Southern California, and Western Tennessee.
+After competing on WREG-TV’s “Knowledge Bowl” with White Station High School (TN), he played quizbowl at the University of Georgia and the University of California, San Diego.
+Additionally, he spent one year teaching and coaching high school quizbowl at Germantown (TN) High School.
+He is currently a PhD Student at the University of Pennsylvania, where he won an ACF National Quizbowl championship in 2015.
+Since coming to Pennsylvania, he has assisted in starting over a dozen new quizbowl programs in and around Philadelphia and offered his extensive logistics experience at local tournaments.

 Ben Herman began his quizbowl career playing for Henderson High School in West Chester, where he successfully captained the team to a 3rd place finish at just their second pyramidal quizbowl tournament despite getting negged for conferring in the semifinal.
 As captain at Henderson, he won the 2011 Pennsylvania State Championship tournament.
 He went on to play four years of quizbowl at the University of Delaware.
-He has personally staffed or directed dozens of quizbowl events across both Pennsylvania and Delaware over the past several years, and has also been heavily involved with high school outreach in both states for several competition seasons.
-He is currently a PhD student in history at Penn State University, where he is studying Early Modern Britain and the Early American colonies.
+He has personally staffed or directed dozens of quizbowl events across both Pennsylvania and Delaware over the past several years, and has also been heavily involved with high school outreach in both states.
+He is currently a PhD student in history at Penn State University, where he is studying the 17th century British Empire.

 Ryan Bilger started playing pyramidal quizbowl as a high school senior, after two years of playing solely on bad questions in the Lehigh Valley.
 As team captain, he led Emmaus High School to two pyramidal tournament victories in the 2014-15 school year, and rounded his high school career off by finishing as the 6th top individual scorer in the preliminary rounds at the 2015 HSNCT.
 He is currently a history major in the Class of 2019 at Gettysburg College, where he continues to work on building a team and spreading pyramidal quizbowl to south-central Pennsylvania.